learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

     2) receives one argument and returns it in all lowercase

   logShout(string)
-    3) calls console.log() its one argument in all caps
+    3) takes a string argument and logs it in all caps using console.log()

   logWhisper(string)
-    4) calls console.log() its one argument in all lowercase
+    4) takes a string argument and logs it in all lowercase using console.log()

   sayHiToGrandma(string)
     5) returns "I can't hear you!" if `string` is lowercase